mickelindahl/jenkins_continuous_delivery/README.md

 * **Teardown** teardown test deploy environment
 * **Fallback** fallback if test deploy fails

+This is done with two freestyle scripts deply and fallback.

 Below is a graph of the continuous delivery flow that we will implement here